homusys/personal-website/README.md

 #### Major Changes

-Migrated the codebase from Plain HTML, CSS, JavaScript to React because I want parts of my app to be components that are reusable and self-contained.
+Migrated the codebase from Plain HTML, CSS, JavaScript to React and TypeScript because I want parts of my app to be components that are reusable and self-contained.

 Also, Migrated from Webpack to Vite because Webpack is overkill just my small app with all its configurations.